Authentication Guide

 curl -H "X-API-Key: your-key" https://api.cybersecfeed.com/api/v1/usage

-- Upgrade your plan at https://cybersecfeed.com/pricing
+- Upgrade your plan for higher credit limits

-- For custom enterprise quotas, contact [email protected]
+- For custom enterprise credit allocations, contact [email protected]

 3. "Unauthorized" Despite Valid Key